Case Studies - Blythe Waters, West Midlands

 The introduction of these measures both safeguards the anglers and the income from the facility.

-This case study was written by and was published in December 2004
+This case study was written by British Waterways and subsequently verified by Carl Nicholls, Fisheries & Angling Manager, Canal & River Trust and was published in 2004